w3c/secure-payment-confirmation/scope.md

 is to create a consistent and trusted authentication experience across the Web.

-* **Scalable**.
-With FIDO, the Relying Party that creates FIDO credentials is the only origin that can authenticate the user with those credentials.
+* **Scalable and Ubiquitous**.
+SPC supports streamlined authentication across merchant sites without additional enrollment.
+Note that with FIDO, the Relying Party that creates FIDO credentials is the only origin that can authenticate the user with those credentials.
 With SPC, any origin can authenticate the user using another Relying Party's credentials, provided that the authentication takes place within a known payment context.
-This supports streamlined authentication across merchant sites without additional enrollments.
 At the current time, Payment Request API establishes the payment context.
-In practice, SPC can reduce the need to embed code provided by a Relying Party in a Web page, reducing security risks.
+In addition, enabling payment service providers or others to authenticate the user can reduce the need to embed code provided by a Relying Party in a Web page, reducing security risks.

 * **Transaction Confirmation**.
 SPC generates cryptographic proof of the user's confirmation of transaction details.
-This is intended to help entities fulfill regulatory requirements (e.g., SCA for PSD2) or support other use-cases dependent of authentication of the consumer.
+This is intended to help entities fulfill regulatory requirements (e.g., SCA for PSD2) or support other customer authentication use cases.

 * **Phishing-resistant**.
 Different entities may render the transaction details that the user confirms.
 In many cases the browser will display